yiibu/web-monetization/docs/index.md

 To that end, success for me would be to see this paper widely read, debated, and disputed, as a small step towards ensuring these technologies go on to provide useful and meaningful change; empowering new creators and audiences to use the web, and ensuring it remains accessible to everyone—especially those who need it the most.

->_Talk, loudly and frequently and in detail, about the future you want.
-You can’t manifest what you don’t share._ — Madeline Ashby